Bunts Rehab - The City of Lakewood, Ohio

-In 2026, a rehabilitation of Bunts Road (CR-232) is planned to begin, stretching from Lakewood Heights Boulevard to Clifton Boulevard (US-6).
-This project will be funded by NOACA (Surface Transportation Block Grant Program (STBG) funds), the Ohio Department of Transportation (ODOT) and the City of Lakewood.
+In 2026, the City of Lakewood will begin work on a complete roadway, sewer, and water rehabilitation of Bunts Road stretching from Lakewood Heights Boulevard to Clifton Boulevard.
+The project will be funded by NOACA Surface Transportation Block Grant (STBG) Program funds, the Ohio Department of Transportation (ODOT), and the City of Lakewood.

-It is planned to construct the project in two (2) one-year phases by maintaining one southbound traffic lane and detouring northbound traffic to Warren Road.
+The project will be constructed in two (2) one-year phases by maintaining one southbound traffic lane and detouring northbound traffic to Warren Road.
 In 2026, Phase One would entail work from Lakewood Heights to Franklin.
 In 2027, Phase Two would entail work from Franklin to Clifton.

 Project Changes and Updates